-When you initialize Web Option for the first time, a special HTTP server instance called Y2WEBSVR is created, along with an HTTP configuration file called Y2WEBCFG.
-When the Y2WEBSVR HTTP server instance is started, a job called Y2WEBSVR starts running in the QHTTPSVR subsystem.
+When you initialize Web Option for the first time, the YCRTW2EHTTP (Create Web Option HTTP server) is automatically prompted, to enable you to create an HTTP server instance.
+By default, this HTTP server instance has the same name as the Web Option environment for which it is being created.
+When the HTTP server instance is started, a job of the same name starts running in the QHTTPSVR subsystem.

-When the Y2WEBSVR job receives Web Option requests (that is, requests that match the specified URL format that follows), it calls the Web Option router program YROUTER that invokes a call to the Web Option server program YSERVER to either initialize a new Web Option session (start a new interactive job) or reconnect to an existing interactive job.
+When the HTTP server job receives Web Option requests from the browser (that is, requests that match the specified URL format that follows), it calls the Web Option router program YROUTER that communicates with the Web Option server program YSERVER to either initialize a new Web Option session (start a new interactive job) or reconnect to an existing interactive job.
 When YSERVER finishes processing the request, a new HTML page is created and sent back to YROUTER (which then sends the HTML page to the client and ends).

-The Y2WEBCFG configuration file specifies that the Y2WEBSVR HTTP server instance listen at port 4100, and treat any requests that come in the following format as Web Option requests (that is, requests to call the Web Option router program YROUTER):
+The HTTP server configuration specifies that the HTTP server instance listen at the port specified in the YCRTW2EHTP command when the HTTP server instance was created (the default port value is 4100), and treat any requests that come in the following format as Web Option requests (that is, requests to call the Web Option router program YROUTER):

-http://myas400:4100/WEB2E
+http://myibmi:4100/web2e